ivre/ivre/doc/install/config.rst

 adjust what IVRE will use per port (from the configuration) or globally (from the command-line option).

-The default congiguration value is based on the Masscan fork of the IVRE project.
+The default configuration value is based on the Masscan fork of the IVRE project.

 .. literalinclude:: ../../ivre/config.py